-In response to national gym closures, Brits have been using lockdown to get into shape by working out at home.
+In response to national gym closures, Brits have been using lockdown to get into shape by taking their fitness into their own hands and working out at home.

 UK search data reveals that the interest in home workouts has skyrocketed during lockdown, with around 3 million Brits making fitness-related searches, compared to only 1 million for the same period in 2019.

 To further compound this change in fitness search trends, the UK Government announced that gyms and leisure centres in the UK would not be re-opening on the 4th of July.

 Subsequently, at a recent Coronavirus press conference on the 9th of July, it was announced that indoor gyms, swimming pools and sports facilities can reopen from the 25th July.
 It was here Culture Secretary Oliver Dowden urged people to "work out to help out".

 We analysed UK fitness search trends performed on google.
 The search figures suggest that many people have invested in their own gym equipment during lockdown to get their exercise fix, or used the extra free time to start working out at home.